philippica/cpp4web/readme.md

 Cpp4Web is a JavaScript library that serves as an interpreter for C++.
 It allows you to tokenize C++ code, parse it into an Abstract Syntax Tree (AST), and run the code to produce an output.

+Here is a demo: https://philippica.github.io/cpp4web/

+Warning: This is an experimental project for educational purposes only, and it implements only a very limited subset of C++ features.

 ## Usage

 1. To tokenize C++ code to tokens: